rogue0137/basic_node_survey_app/README.md

 }'
 ```

-It should return the newly created object:
+It should return the newly created object.

 ```
 {